 Primary schools do a great job teaching maths but inevitably have limited time and resources, and the support that children receive at home varies.
 We created the charity Number Champions in 2018 to provide numeracy support to help fill this gap.
-Since then, Covid-19 has caused huge disruption to education, amplifying the need to support children with their learning.
+Since then, Covid-19 has caused huge disruption to education, increasing the need to help children with their learning.

 Children need to acquire numeracy at a young age in order to develop a toolkit for everyday life.
 We use basic maths for measuring height, estimating quantities, and planning journeys.
 We use it when managing our income, taking medication, or working out at the gym.
 We use it when evaluating whether information is likely to be true or false.